 Manage stress levels on a daily basis with diaphragmatic breathing exercises, yoga, tai chi, or a healthy hobby you love.

 If you’ve ever experienced a Hashimoto’s attack, you know it can make you feel physically and mentally drained.
 As with any autoimmune disease, flare-ups are possible and even more likely if you don’t know how to care for your thyroid health effectively.
-If you have or are experiencing symptoms of a Hashimoto’s attack and need support for a treatment plan, WellTheory’s Nutritional Therapy Practitioners are here to help in supporting your body for the long haul.
+If you have or are experiencing symptoms of a Hashimoto’s attack and need support for a treatment plan, WellTheory’s Certified Nutritionists and Registered Dietitians are here to help in supporting your body for the long haul.
 Consider a WellTheory membership to support your health with Hashimoto’s disease.